mewoocat/NixOS/hosts/maple/README.md

 # Overview
-- This is my personal Nextcloud NixOS server.
+- This is my personal NixOS server.

 # Usage